 When people ask me about where to play in Scotland, I assume they're fully aware of St. Andrews, so the first course out of my mouth is often North Berwick.

 Berwick's routing is similar to St. Andrews in that it's a true out-and-back links that begins and ends in the heart of town.
-The difference, however, is it's more scenic, with plenty more sea views, and also more old-world quirky.
-Shots include drives over a beach, stone walls and some really neat green complexes.
+The difference, however, is it's more scenic, with more variety on the terrain and plenty more sea views.
+The design also has its own brand of old-world quirkiness.
+Shots include drives over a beach, stone walls, blind shots and some really neat green complexes.

 I've played Dornoch three times, and it grows on me more and more.
 If you've ever played Pinehurst No. 2, Dornoch is a little glimpse into how Donald Ross discovered the design style he would import into his many works in the U.S. Afterwards, an afternoon stroll though this most charming little Highlands town only amplifies one of the world's greatest golf experiences.